huggingface/transformers/docs/source/en/tasks/visual_question_answering.md

 ## Preprocessing data

 The next step is to load a ViLT processor to prepare the image and text data for the model.
-[`ViLTProcessor`] wraps a BERT tokenizer and ViLT image processor into a convenient single processor:
+[`ViltProcessor`] wraps a BERT tokenizer and ViLT image processor into a convenient single processor:

 ```py
 >>> from transformers import ViltProcessor